(Credit: Imago)

 However, the club were under no illusions that their squad needed an immense amount of work and just a year after Tim Steidten's calamitous summer splurge, the East London club will once again be busy in the transfer market.

-Graham Potter looks frustrated during a game with West Ham
+Graham Potter West Ham

 West Ham announce El Hadji Malick Diouf